 There is something incredibly fascinating about a pregnant belly.

-Bellies can range from teeny tiny barely there bumps to impressive basketball-up-the-jumper sizes.
+Bellies can range from teeny tiny, barely there baby bumps to impressive basketball-up-the-jumper sizes.

 Mamas-to-be usually want to know everything there is to know about the pregnant belly.